nosami/vsonline/vs-online/reference/vsonline-cli.md

 ## Usage

-VS Online is launched using the following command:
+Codespaces is launched using the following command:

 ```bash
 vso [options] [command] [[--] <arg>...]
 ```

-The following **options** can be provided to VS Online:
+The following **options** can be provided to Codespaces:

 - **`-v | --version`**
   Displays the current installed version of the CLI